ATMOcanes/MindTheGap_wxbiz_game_course/README.md

 Instructor_PrepareHindcastDataset has tools for setting up a corpus of real weather-model "forecast data" from the spoofed year "1234" (honor system not to peek/cheat at the real-world year these came from).

-These data are unveiled, day by day, as the game proceeds.
+These data (verification, and forecasts at each lead time) are unveiled, day for day, as the game proceeds.

 Jupyter notebooks contain the codes to score the game, each session.